WHAT’S INCLUDED?

 Chapter 2 - The European Commission

-Chapter 3 - The Council of the EU and the European Council
+Chapter 3 - The Council of the European Union and the European Council

 Chapter 4 - The European Parliament